ahacop/macos-notifier-bridge/README.md

 # or
 macos-notify-bridge -p 8080

-# Bind to localhost only
+# Automatically detect and bind to VM bridge interfaces
-macos-notify-bridge --host localhost
+macos-notify-bridge --auto-detect-bridges
 # or
+macos-notify-bridge -a

+# Bind to specific addresses (can be used multiple times)
+macos-notify-bridge --bind localhost --bind 192.168.122.1
+# or
-macos-notify-bridge -h localhost
+macos-notify-bridge -b localhost -b 192.168.122.1

 # Enable verbose logging
 macos-notify-bridge --verbose